iMikie/Semantic-UI-Rails/README.md

 SUI defines a format for writing validation rules and provides a rich set of built-in tests you can draw from.
 For example, SUI knows how to validate an email address, a credit card number, a URL, and provides more basic building blocks like `contains`, `regEx[expression] and many more.
 You pass SUI a hash of hashes that indicate which rules apply to which fields in the form.
 Those field variables are referenced by id tag, name tag or data-validate tag.
 Go take a look at [Validation](http://semantic-ui.com/behaviors/form.html) on the Semantic_UI website.
 The support is really quite amazing.

-Validations is one of those areas I had to really get in there with DevTools to get it to work.
-Once I did it's amazingly stable and powerful.
+Validations is one of those areas I had to really get in there with DevTools to get to work.
+"Oh, that's how they're calling it..."
+Remember that you can use DevTools to live deconstruct the Semantic-UI website itself.
 It's just a new framework.

 I create a variable `validations`,  the "hash of hashes" that contains the rules and indicates to which fields they apply.
-Next, I create a settings variable through which I'll indicates that I'd like error labels to appear pointing to the offending fields rather than a disconnected list at the top or bottom of the screen.
+Next, I create a settings variable through which I indicate that I'd like error labels to appear pointing to the offending fields rather than a disconnected list at the top or bottom of the screen.
 This gives me auto-complete magically.
 I'll also set callbacks for the succes and failure of the validations.

 **`signup.js`**